Developmental Projects

 Reporting Requirements

-Each awardee will be asked to present their project at the Wisconsin ADRC Executive Committee meeting at the onset and upon completion.
-Participation in additional meetings to update Wisconsin ADRC key leadership on progress to date is required, as requested.
+Awardee will be asked to present their project at the ADRC Executive Committee meeting at the onset and upon completion.
+Participation in additional meetings to update ADRC key leadership on progress to date is required as requested.
 Annual progress reports are required in January of each year of funding.
 Additional reporting requests may be made during the grant cycle.

 Please email Nicole Smialek with any questions regarding Developmental Projects.